 Pullman National Monument

-When completed the new Visitor Center will house exhibits recounting the history of Pullman as a model town, as the place where the 8-hour workday was born, and as the direct antecedent of the Civil Rights and labor movements.
-It will also tell the story of George Pullman and the Pullman Palace Car Co. – the first to hire African Americans from the community for jobs as porters who eventually formed the Brotherhood of Sleeping Car Porters, the nation’s first Black Labor Union and was the doorway through which better wages and many Civil Rights gains during the 20th century were made.
+The new Visitor Center also tells the story of George Pullman and the Pullman Palace Car Co. – the first to hire African Americans from the community for jobs as porters who eventually formed the Brotherhood of Sleeping Car Porters, the nation’s first Black Labor Union which was the doorway through which better wages and many Civil Rights gains during the 20th century were made.

-As the only National Monument in Illinois, the National Park Service is anticipating 300,000 visitors annually to the Pullman site when it opens in the fall of 2021.
+As the only National Monument in Illinois, the National Park Service is anticipating 300,000 visitors annually to the Pullman site and has created dozens of jobs.

 - Project: Pullman National Monument